 - Throughput: Number of requests that came in through the application.

-- Requesting queuing (Apache, IIS, NGNIX): Duration of time taken for a request to reach your application.
+- Requesting queuing (Apache, IIS, NGINX): Duration of time taken for a request to reach your application.

 - Database call duration: Duration of time taken to complete a database call.